 Notice too, God tells Paul, "I have many people in this city."
-This is an amazing statement considering Paul had just started his ministry in Corinth, and the city was known for its wickedness.
-Yet God had many people there... even if they didn't know it yet.

-What an incentive to share your faith!
+This is an amazing statement considering Paul is just starting his ministry in Corinth, and the city was known for its wickedness.
+God had many people in Corinth - at the time they just didn't know they were His people.
+What an incentive to share your faith.

 God has many people in your neighborhood - in your office - on your team - they just don't know it yet.

-God already has them picked out.
-He calls them His own.
-He's just waiting on you to share with them the Gospel.
+God has them picked out.
+They were ordained prior to the foundation of the world.
+God calls them His own.
+He's just waiting on you to share the Gospel with them.

 Verse 11, "And (Paul) continued there a year and six months, teaching the word of God among them."

-For eighteen months Paul faithfully taught the Scriptures.
-Then and now, this is how you grow a strong church.
+For 18 months Paul was faithful to teach the Bible, and the church grew.
+This is how churches grow today.

-Later Paul writes in 1 Corinthians 1:26, "For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
+Later Paul will write of the Corinthians in 1 Corinthians 1:26, "For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty..."

 Perhaps Paul was comparing his success in Corinth with his lackluster results in Athens.

-The mighty Athenians laughed off the Gospel, while it was embraced by the lowly Corinthians.
-Athens was too proud to admit their need, but the sinful Corinthians jumped at the offer to know God and be forgiven.
+Mighty Athenians laughed off the Gospel, while it was embraced by the lowly Corinthians.
+The men of Athens were too proud to admit their need, whereas sinful Corinthians jumped at the opportunity to know God and be forgiven.